simul/simul.github.io/unrealengine/Blueprint.md

 Precipitation and Lightning
 ---------------------

 There are Blueprint functions provided to test a scene for lightning and for rain.
-For lightning, the Get Lightning function will provide the start position, end position, colour and magnitude of any lightning present.
+For lightning, the "Get Lightning" function will provide the start position, end position, colour and magnitude of any lightning present.
 A magnitude of 0 means there is no lightning present.
-Additionally, the Get Rain At Position function will take a given position and return a float between 0.0 and 1.0 indicating the strength of the rain (or snow) at this position.
+Additionally, the "Get Rain At Position" function will take a given position and return a float between 0.0 and 1.0 indicating the strength of the rain (or snow) at this position.

 <a href="http://docs.simul.co/unrealengine/images/LightningRainTest.png"><img src="http://docs.simul.co/unrealengine/images/LightningRainTest.png" alt="Blueprint" /></a>